Anunnaki: Etymology

-The name Anunnaki is derived from An, the Sumerian god of the sky.
-The name is variously written "da-nuna", "da-nuna-ke4-ne", or "da-nun-na", meaning "princely offspring" or "offspring of An".
+In Sumerian, the name of this group of deities is variously written as "da-nuna", "da-nuna-ke4-ne", or "da-nun-na", meaning "Princely offspring" or "Royal offspring".
+Because this was likely pronounced as "anunak", it entered into the Akkadian language as the loanword "anunnak(k)u".
+"Anunnaki" is the genitive inflection of this word, meaning its use as a proper noun is essentially faulty.
+There is no etymological relation with the Sumerian sky deity An.

-The Anunnaki were believed to be the offspring of An and his consort, the earth goddess Ki.
+The Anunnaki were believed to be the offspring of An and the earth goddess Ki.
 Samuel Noah Kramer identifies Ki with the Sumerian mother goddess Ninhursag, stating that they were originally the same figure.
 The oldest of the Anunnaki was Enlil, the god of air and chief god of the Sumerian pantheon.
 The Sumerians believed that, until Enlil was born, heaven and earth were inseparable.
-Then, Enlil cleft heaven and earth in two and carried away the earth while his father An carried away the sky.
+Then, Enlil split heaven and earth in two and carried away the earth while his father An carried away the sky.

 Worship and iconography

 The Anunnaki are chiefly mentioned in literary texts and very little evidence to support the existence of any cult of them has yet been unearthed.
-This is likely due to the fact that each member of the Anunnaki had his or her own individual cult, separate from the others.
+This is likely because each member of the Anunnaki had his or her own individual cult, separate from the others.
 Similarly, no representations of the Anunnaki as a complete group have yet been discovered, although a few depictions of two or three individual members together have been identified.
 Deities in ancient Mesopotamia were almost exclusively anthropomorphic.
 They were thought to possess extraordinary powers and were often envisioned as being of tremendous physical size.
 The deities typically wore melam, an ambiguous substance which "covered them in terrifying splendor".
 Melam could also be worn by heroes, kings, giants, and even demons.
 The effect that seeing a deity's melam has on a human is described as ni, a word for the physical tingling of the flesh.
 Deities were almost always depicted wearing horned caps, consisting of up to seven superimposed pairs of ox-horns.
 They were also sometimes depicted wearing clothes with elaborate decorative gold and silver ornaments sewn into them.